Bodzentyn: History

-Unlike most town of Lesser Poland, Bodzentyn was not destroyed in the Swedish invasion of Poland (1655 - 1660).
+Unlike most town of Lesser Poland, Bodzentyn was not destroyed in the Swedish invasion of Poland (1655-1660).
 Soon afterwards, however, several natural disasters and plagues decimated the population.
 In 1662, Bodzentyn had 134 houses and 850 residents.
 In 1674, the population shrank to 540.
 In the 18th and 19th centuries Bodzentyn emerged as a local center of industry, with forges and several factories.
 Last bishop of Kraków who owned Bodzentyn was Kajetan Sołtyk.

-In 1795, following the Partitions of Poland, the town, which had belonged to Sandomierz Voivodeship, passed into the hands of the Austrian government.
+In 1795, following the Third Partition of Poland, the town passed to the Austrian government.
 Its situation quickly deteriorated.
+After the Polish victory in the Austro-Polish War of 1809, it became part of the short-lived Duchy of Warsaw, and after the duchy's dissolution, it was part of Russian-controlled Congress Poland from 1815 to 1915.
 In 1832, the town hall was pulled down, and in 1836, parts of its ancient fortifications, together with Opatów Gate, were destroyed.
 In 1827 it had 203 houses and the population of 1,050.
-Between 1815 and 1915, Bodzentyn belonged to Russian-controlled Congress Poland.

 Bodzentyn was one of major centers of the January Uprising in northern Lesser Poland.
 On the first night of the insurrection, it was attacked by the Polish rebels, and on 23 January 1864 a parade of rebel troops took place here, received by General Józef Hauke-Bosak.
 In 1870, Bodzentyn, whose population was 1500, lost its town charter and became a village.
-On 20 June 1917, most of Bodzentyn burned in a fire, and by 1921, the population was 3570, with almost 50% Jewish.
-During World War II, Bodzentyn was an important center of anti-German resistance.
+During World War I, on 20 June 1917, most of Bodzentyn burned in a fire.
+After the war, Poland regained independence and control of Bodzentyn.
+According to the 1921 census, it had a population of 3,093, 73.3% Polish and 26.4% Jewish.

+World War II

+Following the German-Soviet invasion of Poland, which started World War II in September 1939, it was occupied by Germany.
+Bodzentyn was an important center of Polish resistance.
 The hill of Wykus, a few kilometers from the village, served as a forest camp of local Home Army unit under Jan Piwnik.
 Germans were aware of it, and on 1 June 1943, men led by Albert Hugo Schuster pacified Bodzentyn, killing 39 people.

+In the fall of 1940 the Jewish community, consisting of approximately 300 families, were faced with the responsibility to absorb a great number of impoverished Jews from the city of Płock.
+In the spring of 1941, all of them were confined in the open ghetto of Bodzentyn.
+The liquidation took place in the middle of September 1942, or on October 3, 1942, as one eyewitness account and another literary source suggest.
+The Jewish community was taken to Suchedniów and from there to the Treblinka extermination camp.
+The Diary of Dawid Rubinowicz, which is known to be one of the most touching testimonies of the fate of Jewish children during the Holocaust, was found in Bodzentyn in 1957.
+The first edition was published in 1960 in Polish and many other languages.

+Recent period

 In 1960, the population of Bodzentyn was almost 3,000, and the village regained its town charter in 1994.

-In the fall of 1940 the Jewish Community, consisting of approximately 300 families, were faced with the responsibility to absorb a great number of impoverished Jews from the city of Płock.
-In the spring of 1941 all of them were confined in the open ghetto of Bodzentyn.
-The liquidation took place in the middle of September 1942.
-The entire Jewish community was taken to Suchedniów, and from there to the Treblinka extermination camp.
-The Diary of Dawid Rubinowicz, that is known to be one of the most touching testimonies of the fate of Jewish children during the Holocaust, was found in Bodzentyn in 1957.
-The first edition was published in 1960, in Polish and many other languages.